w1bb/IMD1/README.md

 As you can tell, strings have to be converted to C "strings" (char pointers) before passing them to the API.
 The return value also needs to be converted from a C char pointer to a Python string.

+A file containing the Python variants [exists](./src/libimd1.py) within the repository and shall be used to aid development.

-Obviously, using C instead of Python would simplify this process a lot.
+Obviously, using C instead of Python would simplify this "translation" process a lot.
+However, linking errors may arise.
+Check out the [examples](#api-examples) for more details.

 ## The specification